 Cash might seem “free,” but it comes with its own burdens—some of them sneakier than credit card fees.

 You’re dealing with frequent bank runs, change shortages, and security risks.
+Physical cash that needs to be carried by staff or customers increases the risk of theft and loss, making it a significant challenge for daily operations.
 Theft, both internal and external, is more likely when you’re handling large amounts of physical cash.
+For businesses, physical cash is becoming a liability due to theft risks and high handling costs, which is why many are turning to secure options like cashless ATM and point-of-banking solutions.
 And don’t forget the time it takes to reconcile the drawer, track discrepancies, or handle counterfeit bills.

 Meanwhile, card transactions are tracked, automatically reconciled, and deposited into your account without you lifting a finger.
 If you’re still clinging to the cash drawer, you’re doing extra work for less reward.